 It’s not uncommon for first-time homebuyers to assume they need more money for a down payment than they actually do, Parsons said.
-“I often hear people asking, ‘can I get away with less than the normal 20% down payment?’ ” And the answer is yes Sometimes homebuyers are required to put as little as 3 or 4% down, he said.
+“I often hear people asking, ‘Can I get away with less than the normal 20% down payment?’ ” And the answer is yes.
+Sometimes homebuyers are required to put as little as 3 or 4% down, he said.
 Also, “as the market continues to appreciate” and rates follow suit, your down payment money could depreciate with it, he warned.
 In other words, “waiting costs money.”
-(You can read more about how to determine your determine your down payment on a home.)

-Finding a knowledgeable real estate agent who has your interests at heart is imperative for first-time homebuyers who are new to the process.
-After all, that person is responsible for steering you toward your dream home.
-And you likely have lots of questions.
+Finding a knowledgeable real estate agent who has your interests at heart is imperative for first-time homebuyers.
+After all, that person is responsible for steering you toward your dream home, and you likely have lots of questions.

 “There’s a matter of skill and experience that go into the mix,” Parsons said, so it’s important to “spend some time with the [real estate agent] as a counselor.”
-That means your real estate agent should go beyond identifying what you can qualify for based on assets and income but also be able to pinpoint what you’re seeking in terms of criteria like neighborhoods, lifestyle, safety and school districts.
+That means your real estate agent should go beyond identifying what you can qualify for based on assets and income but also be able to pinpoint what you’re seeking in terms of criteria like neighborhoods, lifestyle, safety, and school districts.
 To that end, finding someone with “current market knowledge,” as Parsons put it, is as important as ensuring they have top credentials.
-(You can learn more about the ins and outs of getting a real estate agent.)

 Dealing with someone who’s trustworthy is paramount, Parsons said, so it helps to start with referrals from friends and family and ask the right questions.
 For instance, find out if the lender surprised someone with hidden fees or if they were responsive and easy to work with.
 You may also ask if they locked in the rate that they promised.
 Questions like these will give you a sense of whether the lender is worth your time — and your money.